top of page

 Is Wee the people a non-profit?

-No, Wee The People is not a non-profit organization.
+No, Wee The People is a sole proprietor educational consultancy.

 How much does a Wee The People workshop cost?

-The cost of a workshop depends on a number of factors: the duration of time, number of participants, and workshop development or customization.
+The cost of a workshop depends on a number of factors: the duration of time, number of participants, driving distance, and workshop customization.
+Please contact us for details.

 Do you offer discounts or a sliding scale for workshops?